jogold/cloudstructs/src/slack-app/README.md

 }
 ```

-The secret `slack-app-config-token` is of the following form:
+The secret `slack-app-config-token` is expected to be of the following form:

 ```json
 {